vinctustech/oql/src/main/paradox/syntax.md

 : Any one of the basic data types that are commonly support by database systems.
 Any group of datatypes that begin with the same spelling (beyond the first one or two letters) are synonymous (e.g., `bool` and `boolean` refer to the same datatype).

 : ![DataType](.../dml-diagram/DataType.png)

+*EnumName*
+: An EnumName is an identifier that corresponds to the identifier given as the enum name.

 *EntityName*
 : An EntityName is an identifier that corresponds either to the identifier given as the entity name if it wasn't aliased, or to the alias if it was.